 - Try to arrange the most environmentally friendly form of travel for pupils in the UK.
 We will arrange train journeys where possible or coach journeys with the most environmentally aware operator we can find.
 When we have to use taxis we will try to arrange shared journeys in fuel-efficient vehicles.

-- Find out what the host school is doing to reduce CO2 emissions and encourage environmental awareness.
+- Work with the host school to reduce CO2 emissions and encourage environmental awareness.
 Communicate this to our pupils and staff.

 - Deepen our pupils' connection to nature and environmental awareness through our choice of teaching materials and activities such as countryside walks, nature photography workshops, nature projects and nature documentary screenings.

 - Encourage staff to reduce paper photocopying.